FreeCAD/FreeCAD-documentation/wiki/Sandbox_Edwilliams16.md

 for example, rotates x-\>y, y-\>-x and z-\>z .
 The target triad need not be orthogonal (or even normalized), the optional string \'ZXY\' gives the priority order of the calculation.
 Here the Z-axis is mapped as given by the third argument, the X-axis target is orthogonalized to the result, and the Y axis target is ignored.
 The new Y-axis is constructed by the right hand rule from the constructed axes.

 Of these, axis and angle is the most commonly used rotation constructor.
-To rotate v1 around the axis given by v2 by 30 degrees, we would use   *
+To rotate v1 around the axis given by v2 by 30 degrees, we would use:

 ```python